 He sold my jewelry, destroyed my documents and belongings.
 I had to begin my life from scratch».

-St. Petersburg, Russia.
-In 2016 she graduated school of modern photography “DocDocDoc” (Saint - Petersburg) and was a participant in various international and local workshops.
+In 2016 she graduated School of Modern Photography Docdocdoc (Saint - Petersburg) and was a participant in various international and local workshops.
 She works as a photojournalist and teacher.
 The most important part of her professional life is personal projects.
-She explores issues of gender and body, boundary, discrimination, identity and human relationship with the environment.
+She explores the larger world through close personal narratives.
+Mary focuses on a study of issues of gender and body, boundary and identity, discrimination and the human relationship with the environment.

 Mary has been a winner of different competitions.
-She's the recipient of the Leica Oskar Barnack Award, Istanbul Photo Awards, Andrei Stenin International Photo Contest.
+She's the recipient of the Leica Oskar Barnack Award, Portraits - Hellerau Photography Award, Istanbul Photo Awards, Andrei Stenin International Photo Contest.